bizbink/blog-bundle/README.md

 BlogBundle
 ==========

-A lightweight bundle for simple packed with features designed for Symfony3 and stored via Doctrine ORM.
+A lightweight bundle packed with essential blogging features designed for Symfony and stored via Doctrine ORM.

 Features
 - Markdown translated to HTML